CDC COVID Quarantine Guidelines: What to Do if You Are Exposed or Test Positive

-The Illinois Department of Public Health issued a warning Thursday of rising cases in the state, telling residents to follow CDC guidelines and take precautions as needed.
+The Illinois Department of Public Health issued a warning Thursday of increasing cases across the state, advising residents to follow Centers for Disease Control and Prevention guidelines and take precautions as needed.

 The health department said residents "should be paying close attention to conditions in their local communities" and urged vaccinations and booster shots for eligible populations.